-Cross-channel marketing is the activity of managing your brand's exposure across social media, mobile apps, websites, email and word-of-mouth recommendations.
+Omnichannel marketing, or cross-channel marketing, involves managing your brand's exposure across social media, mobile apps, websites, email and word-of-mouth recommendations.
 Cross-channel marketing provides customers an integrated, consistent experience across your brand.

 How is the multi-channel customer experience changing marketing?

-According to Deloitte Digital, by 2016 mobile technology will be influencing in-store retail sales by $689 billion.
-Brands need to understand how to build campaigns that take into account customers who comparison shop or redeem coupons on one platform, and then make the actual purchase in another.
-They must learn how to properly note response attribution.
-They must make sure that campaigns are coordinated so that customers in store can discuss their mobile promotions with someone informed and aware.
+Brands need to understand how to build campaigns that account for customers who comparison shop or redeem coupons on one platform, and then make the actual purchase in another.
+They need to learn how to properly note response attribution.
+Also, they must make sure that campaigns are coordinated so that customers in store can discuss their mobile promotions with informed employees.

 - Pull customer information from a wide variety of sources, including browsing history, responses to past campaigns, purchase history, loyalty behavior and customer/market research to begin to create accurate metrics.